-40.9.3.2.2.1 The ISO will prepare a Draft Penalty Summary within twenty (20) Business Days of the completion of the Final Decision Period, as applicable, for the Phase 2 Study or Affected System Study that will compute the total penalty amount and the allocation of such penalty amount among the ISO and the Transmission Owners.
+40.9.3.2.2.1 The ISO will prepare a Draft Penalty Summary within twenty (20) Business Days of, as applicable: (i) the completion of the Phase 2 Entry Decision Period for a delayed Phase 1 Study process, (ii) the completion of the Final Decision Period for a delayed Phase 2 Study process, and (iii) the completion of the Final Decision Period for a delayed Affected System Study.
+Each Draft Penalty Summary will compute the total penalty amount and the allocation of such penalty amount among the ISO and the Transmission Owners.

-40.9.3.2.2.2 The ISO will calculate the penalty amount by multiplying: (i) the daily penalty amount set forth in Section 40.9.3.2.6 by (ii) the number of Business Days that: (A) the Total Cluster Study Timeframe exceeded the combined four hundred sixty (460) Calendar Day scheduled study period and any agreed upon extension(s) as set forth in Section 40.9.3.2.9 or (B) the Total Affected System Study Timeframe exceeded the three hundred (300) Calendar Day scheduled study period and any agreed upon extension(s) as set forth in Section 40.9.3.2.9.
+40.9.3.2.2.2 The ISO will calculate the penalty amount by multiplying: (i) the daily penalty amount set forth in Section 40.9.3.2.6 by (ii) the number of Business Days that, as applicable,: (A) the Actual Phase 1 Study Timeframe exceeded the Scheduled Phase 1 Study Timeframe with any agreed upon extension(s) as set forth in Section 40.9.3.2.9, (B) the Actual Phase 2 Study Timeframe exceeded the Scheduled Phase 2 Study Timeframe with any agreed upon extension(s) as set forth in Section 40.9.3.2.9, or (C) the Actual Affected System Study Timeframe exceeded the Scheduled Affected System Study Timeframe with any agreed upon extension(s) as set forth in Section 40.9.3.2.9.

-40.9.3.2.2.3 The ISO will allocate the computed penalty amount among itself and each individual Transmission Owner based on the delays of each party in completing the portions of, as applicable, the Phase 1 Study or Phase 2 Study for which each party is explicitly responsible for under this Attachment HH and/or under any contract to implement these responsibilities between the ISO and the applicable Transmission Owner.
+40.9.3.2.2.3 The ISO will allocate the computed penalty amount among itself and each individual Transmission Owner based on the delays of each party in completing the portions of, as applicable, the Phase 1 Study process or Phase 2 Study process for which each party is explicitly responsible for under this Attachment HH and/or under any contract to implement these responsibilities between the ISO and the applicable Transmission Owner.

 40.9.3.2.2.4 The Transmission Owners will have twenty (20) Business Days to review the Draft Penalty Summary and to provide any comments to the ISO.
 The ISO will then have ten (10) Business Days to finalize the Penalty Summary.

+40.9.3.2.3 The ISO and/or Transmission Owner must pay the penalty set forth in the Penalty Summary, as applicable, for each late Phase 1 Study process or Phase 2 Study process as follows:

+40.9.3.2.3.1 For a penalty resulting from a late Phase 1 Study process, the ISO and/or Transmission Owner shall pay the penalty set forth in the Penalty Summary on a pro rata basis per Interconnection Request or CRIS-Only Request for all Interconnection Customer(s) included in the Cluster during the Phase 1 Study that satisfied the Phase 2 Entry Decision Period requirements in Section 40.10.8.3 to enter into the Phase 2 Study in proportion to the final study costs for the Phase 1 Study process for each Interconnection Request or CRIS-Only Request.

-40.9.3.2.3 The ISO and/or Transmission Owner must pay the penalty set forth in the Penalty Summary for each late Cluster Study on a pro rata basis per Interconnection Request or CRIS-Only Request to all Interconnection Customer(s) included in the Cluster of the relevant Cluster Study that accepted any required cost allocation identified in the study and paid cash or posted security, if any, for their allocated amount, in proportion to the final study cost for each Interconnection Request or CRIS-Only Request.
+40.9.3.2.3.2 For a penalty resulting from a late Phase 2 Study process, the ISO and/or Transmission Owner shall pay the penalty set forth in the Penalty Summary on a pro rata basis per Interconnection Request or CRIS-Only Request to all Interconnection Customer(s) included in the Cluster during the Phase 2 Study that accepted any required cost allocation identified in the study and paid cash or posted security, if any, for their allocated amount, in proportion to the final study cost for the Phase 2 Study process for each Interconnection Request or CRIS-Only Request.